NHSDigital/software-engineering-quality-framework/principles.md

 **Pair programming**.
 Avoid quality issues by combining the skills and experience of two developers instead of one.
 Take advantage of navigator and driver roles.
 Also consider cross-discipline (e.g. dev-test) pairing.

-**[Test automation.](practices/testing.md)** Use test-driven development: Write the tests hand in hand with the code it is testing to ensure code is easily testable and does just enough to meet the requirements.
+**[Test automation.](practices/testing.md)** and **[build for testability](practices/structured-code.md)** Use test-driven development: Write the tests hand in hand with the code it is testing to ensure code is easily testable and does just enough to meet the requirements.

 **[Protect code quality](patterns/everything-as-code.md)** to keep code easy to maintain.